Anatomical terms of neuroanatomy: Nerve fibre crossings

 The first type is known also for invertebrates, whereas the second type only occurs in vertebrates.
-The second type is thought to be due to an axial twist.
+The second type is thought to be due to an axial twist, such that each hemisphere of the forebrain represents predominantly the contralateral side of the body.

 A commissure is a bilateral connection of axons connecting the left and right side of the same brain region.
 For example, nerve fibre tracts that cross between the two cerebral hemispheres, are the anterior commissure, posterior commissure, corpus callosum, hippocampal commissure, and habenular commissure.
 The spinal cord contains a commissure as well: the anterior white commissure.

 A ganglion can also have the form of crossing nerves, but a ganglion always contains synapses between neurons as well as their cell bodies.
 The other kinds of nerve crossings never contain synapses of cell bodies of neurons.

 The difference between a chiasm and a decussation is that the first refers to peripheral nerves whereas the latter refers to crossings inside central nervous system.
 A commissure connects the same brain region of each side whereas a decussation connects different brain regions.